-Effect of the use of the dry hydrant on upstream and downstream water quantity.

-Sediment production caused by erosion during construction.

-This practice has the potential to negatively affect National Register listed or eligible (significant) cultural resources (archaeological, historical or traditional cultural properties).
-It also has the potential to protect listed or eligible historic structures.
+- 1. Effect of the use of the dry hydrant on upstream and downstream water quantity. - 2.
+Sediment production caused by erosion during construction. - 3.
+Possible effects on surface and ground water of spilled fuels and lubricants by fire trucks using the dry hydrant. - 4.
+This practice has the potential to negatively affect National Register listed or eligible (significant) cultural resources (archaeological, historical or traditional cultural properties); it also has the potential to protect listed or eligible historic structures.
+Consider these factors during planning and also follow the NRCS State policy during construction and maintenance.

-DRAWINGS AND SPECIFICATIONS
+PLANS AND SPECIFICATIONS

-Drawings and specifications for installing dry hydrants shall be in keeping with this standard and shall describe the requirements for applying the practice to achieve its intended purpose.
+Plans and specifications for installing dry hydrants shall be in keeping with this standard and shall describe the requirements for applying the practice to achieve its intended purpose.
 Required permits shall be obtained prior to initiating any work.